TobiasPiontek/NauticNavigation/README.md

 - A Laptop with power supply plugged in was used
     - RAM: 16 gb ddr4
     - CPU: i5 6200U @2.4 ghz
+    - OS: Windows 10
+    - using JRE 8

 ### Analysis explanation
  - ***Time speedup***: average astar time/avg. dijkstra time